-Clarity of concepts and consistency of nomenclature is a hallmark of the quality of a research area across its specializations, aimed at facilitating transdisciplinary communication and teaching.
-The expanding field of mitochondrial respiratory physiology can benefit from harmonization of nomenclature on mitochondrial respiratory states and rates.
-Peter Mitchell's protonmotive, chemiosmotic force across the inner mitochondrial membrane, $\Delta p{\rm mt}$, establishes the link between electron transfer and phosphorylation of ADP to ATP, and between the electric and chemical components of energy transformation ($\Delta \Psi{mt}$ and ΔpH{mt}).
+Clarity of concepts and consistency of nomenclature is a hallmark of the quality of a research field across its specializations, aimed at facilitating transdisciplinary communication and education.
+As mitochondrial physiology continues to expand, the necessity for improved harmonization of nomenclature on mitochondrial respiratory states and rates has become apparent.
+Peter Mitchell's protonmotive force across the inner mitochondrial membrane, $\Delta p{\rm mt}$, establishes the link between electron transfer and phosphorylation of ADP to ATP, and between the electric and chemical components of energy transformation ($\Delta \Psi{mt}$ and ΔpH{mt}).
 This unifying concept provides the framework for developing a consistent terminology on mitochondrial physiology and bioenergetics.
 We follow IUPAC guidelines on general terms of physical chemistry, extended by concepts of nonequilibrium thermodynamics and open systems.
-The differential nomenclature of respiratory sates in classical bioenergetics (States 1 to 5 in an experimental protocol) is incorporated into a concept-driven constructive terminology to address the basic meaning of each respiratory state and focus primarily on the conceptual 'why' with clarification of the experimental 'how'.
-LEAK states are evaluated to study arrested respiration, L, when oxygen consumption compensates mainly for the proton leak.
-OXPHOS capacity, P, is measured at saturating concentrations of ADP and inorganic phosphate to obtain kinetic reference values for diagnostic applications.
-The ETS state differentiates the oxidative capacity of the electron transfer system, E, from P, revealing the limitation of OXPHOS capacity by the capacity of the phosphorylation system.
-Development of databases on mitochondrial respiratory control requires the application of strictly defined terms for comparison of respiratory states.
+The nomenclature of respiratory sates in classical bioenergetics (States 1 to 5 in an experimental protocol) is incorporated into a concept-driven constructive terminology to address the meaning of each respiratory state and to focus primarily on the conceptual 'why' with clarification of the experimental 'how'.
+LEAK states are evaluated to study arrested respiration, when oxygen consumption compensates mainly for the proton leak.
+OXPHOS capacity is measured at saturating concentrations of ADP and inorganic phosphate to obtain kinetic reference values for diagnostic applications.
+The oxidative capacity of the electron transfer system is determined in the ETS state, revealing the limitation of OXPHOS capacity mediated by the capacity of the phosphorylation system.
+Development of databases of mitochondrial respiratory control requires the application of strictly defined terms for comparison of respiratory states.

-Keywords: Mitochondrial respiratory control, coupling control; mitochondrial preparations, protonmotive force, oxidative phosphorylation, OXPHOS; electron transfer system, ETS; proton leak, LEAK; residual oxygen consumption, ROX; State 2, State 3, State
+Keywords: Mitochondrial respiratory control, coupling control; mitochondrial preparations, protonmotive force, chemiosmotic theory, oxidative phosphorylation, efficiency; electron transfer system, ETS; proton leak, LEAK; residual oxygen consumption, ROX; State 2, State 3, State 4.